What is a Copyright?

 3. The publication date

-4. The name of the author or copyright owner
+4. The name of the author or owner

 For example, Disney includes © 1986-2020 DISNEY/PIXAR at the bottom of its website.

-You can gain greater clarification of your rights by including all rights reserved, some rights reserved, or no rights reserved.
-An IP lawyer can draft appropriate verbiage.
+You can present greater clarification of your rights by including all rights reserved, some rights reserved, or no rights reserved.

 Do You Need Permission to Use Copyrighted Work?

-Because their copyright has expired, public domain works are not subject to copyright law.
-A copyright lawyer can clarify public domain works, but be aware public domain works are subject to rules:
+Public domain works are not subject to copyright law once the copyright expires.
+However, be aware public domain works are subject to these rules:

-• All work published work in the U.S. before 1924 is considered public domain.
+• All published work in the U.S. before 1924 is in the public domain.

-• Works published after 1923 but before 1978 are protected by copyright laws for 95 years from the publication's date.
+• The law protects works published after 1923 but before 1978.
+Those protections apply for 95 years from the publication's date.

 • Works published after 1977 are subject to copyright for the author's lifetime plus another 70 years.
-If the work was for hire, anonymous, or under a pseudonym, the copyright lasts between 95 and 120 years, based on the publication date.
+If the work was for hire, anonymous, or under a pseudonym, the copyright lasts between 95 and 120 years.
+And again, the protections relate to the publication date.

 Copyright Law Attorneys